TomMonks/sim-tools/README.md

 1. Implementation of classic optimisation via Simulation procedures such as KN, KN++, OBCA and OBCA-m

-## Two simple ways to explore forecast-tools
+## Two simple ways to explore sim-tools

 1. `pip install sim-tools`
 2. Click on the launch-binder at the top of this readme.
 This will open example Jupyter notebooks in the cloud via Binder.